Aliases for CDKN1A Gene

 GeneCards Summary for CDKN1A Gene

 CDKN1A (Cyclin Dependent Kinase Inhibitor 1A) is a Protein Coding gene.
-Diseases associated with CDKN1A include Tongue Cancer and Gastrointestinal Neuroendocrine Tumor.
-Among its related pathways are Regulation of retinoblastoma protein and Regulation of nuclear SMAD2/3 signaling.
+Diseases associated with CDKN1A include Gastrointestinal Neuroendocrine Tumor and Pancreatic Cancer.
+Among its related pathways are Development IGF-1 receptor signaling and Constitutive Signaling by AKT1 E17K in Cancer.
 GO annotations related to this gene include ubiquitin protein ligase binding and cyclin binding.
 An important paralog of this gene is CDKN1C.

 UniProtKB/Swiss-Prot for CDKN1A Gene